Get into the festive spirit by baking these Christmas ginger stars. Once cool, stack them up & drizzle over some icing.

 - 150 g plain flour, sieved

 - 1 tsp ground ginger

 - 1/2 tsp bicarbonate of soda

-Place on baking sheets lined with baking paper.
-Make a whole in the stars near the top using the end of a straw and bake for about 8 minutes.
-Allow to cool then transfer to a wire rack to cool completely.
+- Place on baking sheets lined with baking paper.
+Make a hole in the stars near the top using the end of a straw, and bake for about 8 minutes.
+Allow to cool, then transfer to a wire rack to cool completely.